 Breaks can be anything from going for a short walk, letting yourself daydream, or watching something you like.
 The point is to disengage from what you were doing.
 By breaking up your concentration, you’ll give your brain a chance to recharge so you can return to what you were doing refreshed.

-I hope the above points will help in improving your focus and concentration in JEE/NEET preparation.
+I hope the above points will help in improving your concentration in JEE/NEET preparation.

 We’re listening to students.